 Topping-wise, I kept mine pretty simple with only some fresh cilantro, diced red onions, a spritz of fresh lime juice and some creamy mayoracha sauce, but feel free to pile up your favorite toppings and load it up.
 Some ideas are lettuce, corn, salsa, sliced avocados, guacamole, sour cream, hot sauce and so much more.

 Let’s get started.

-SLOW COOKER SHREDDED CHICKEN TACOS TIPS AND TRICKS
+SLOW COOKER SHREDDED CHICKEN TACOS RECIPE TIPS

 I used boneless, skinless chicken breasts for this and pre-seasoned them with salt and pepper to taste.
 I like using rock salt for the seasoning because it’s very forgiving.
 Once you’ve pre-seasoned the chicken, there is no need to season it all again after it’s finished cooking.

 Sear the chicken breasts on both sides before putting it in the slow cooker.
 This step is entirely optional.
 The searing locks in the flavor and juices and sort of adds more levels of flavor.
 However, if you are pressed for time or just feeling a little lazy, you can skip the searing entirely.
-If you do decide to go the extra mile though, do yourself a favor and invest in a splatter guard to save some time on the clean up.
+If you do decide to go the extra mile though, do yourself a favor and invest in a splatter guard to save some time on the clean-up.

 Mix the rest of the ingredients to make a sauce and pour it over each chicken breast arranged neatly in the slow cooker.
 I like using tomato paste in a tube because it keeps well.
 You can find these at most grocery stores near the tomato sauce and diced tomatoes.
 A little goes a long way with tomato paste and since it’s an ingredient you don’t use all in one go, it makes more sense getting it in a squeezable tube rather than buying it in a tin and letting the rest go to waste.
 Squeeze and use as needed and don’t worry about wasting ingredients.